 Image from A. Allison et al.

 My early work in athletic training and at Stanford Sports Medicine Lab initially drew me toward biomechanics and pre-med.
-But as I began working on assistive robotics in college, I found myself more captivated by solving the challenge of creating adaptive systems that work with human capabilities in a open world setting.
-I am especially interested in tackling this through reinforcement learning, and multi-modal sensory integration.
+As I began working on assistive robotics in college, however, I found myself more captivated by solving the challenge of creating adaptive systems that work at and alongside human capability in open, real-world environments.
+I am especially interested in tackling this through robotic manipulation.

 Powered by Jekyll and Minimal Light theme.